Ilana Dayan: Biography

-She is married to Harel, and is the mother of Yael, Zohar, and Gonen.
 In 2005, she was voted number 106 in Ynet's list of 200 Greatest Israelis, and was chosen the most influential woman in Israeli culture in the 2008 "Woman" festival in Holon.

 Controversies

 The Captain R. affair

 In 2005, Uvda broadcast a documentary on the killing of 13-year-old Iman Darweesh Al Hams by IDF troops in the Gaza Strip.
 According to her investigation, the commanding officer, identified as Captain R., verified her death by shooting her from point-blank range.
 Captain R. was eventually acquitted by a court martial.
 Following his acquittal, he filed a lawsuit against her and channel 2 for libel.
 The Jerusalem District Court found Dayan liable for libel and awarded Captain R. NIS 300,000 in damages.
 However, the Jerusalem District Court has denied Captain R.'s demand that Dayan reveal her sources.

-Dayan filed an Appeal to the Supreme Court of Israel, which then reversed the ruling of the District Court.
+Dayan filed an appeal to the Supreme Court of Israel, which then reversed the ruling of the District Court.
 The Supreme Court stated that the documentary programme did cause damage to captain R., but that Dayan was protected by the Substantial truth doctrine.
 The court stated that, at the time of the broadcast, the details on the programme could be known to be sufficiently reliable to a "reasonable journalist", and the court also clarified the concept of "Truth at the Time", pertaining to the case.

 The justices dismissed the demand by the plaintiff for an apology, but they charged NIS 100,000 of compensation to be paid by Telad, the TV production company for Channel 2, in lieu of the programme trailers, which were found to be libel.
 In September 2014, an extended panel of nine judges, sitting as an Additional Hearing at the request of captain R., ruled to sustain the previous judgment, and further, to extend the basis for Acquittal from "Truth at the Time" to "In Good faith".

 An investigation by Israel Harel reported in the Israeli newspaper Haaretz found that video footage aired by Dayan on her program on Channel 2 showing soldiers dancing in delight that she attributed to the event was actually footage from a Rosh Hashana (Jewish New Year) party.
 Similarly, photos of soldiers celebrating after firing their weapons and attributed to Captain R. and his platoon were actually taken of another platoon after target practice in a non-combat situation.